 “When cartilage becomes damaged, using the affected joint or joints starts to hurt,” said Dr. Joel Singer.

-Singer is a New York physician who uses autologous stem cell therapy to treat patients with osteoarthritis.
+Singer is a New York physician who uses regenerative medicine to treat patients with osteoarthritis.

 Osteoarthritis is the most common form of arthritis and affects 30 million people in the U.S., according to the U.S. Centers for Disease Control and Prevention.

 Osteoarthritis can affect any joint, but most commonly affects the hands, hips, neck, back and knees.
 People with osteoarthritis typically experience pain, swelling and stiffness in their joints.